mateusmaso/handlebars.element/README.md

   return style;
 }, {
   ready: function(element) {
     // this callback ensures that the element is a valid HTML node.
-It is useful in cases that the attribute was declared inside a custom element scope.
+    // it is useful in cases that the attribute was declared inside a custom element scope.
   }
 });
 ```